 As part of his punishment, the courts ordered Richard to raise his child.
 Alice disappeared from the town records, but Richard, Joan, and Mehitabel are found in many more town entries as the years progress.
 Mehitabel was Richard and Joan’s only child.

-The Redemption of Mehitabel Braybrooke, which is scheduled to be released in March 2018 by Heritage Beacon, an imprint of Lighthouse Publishers of the Carolinas, is the first story every written about this real life Puritan woman.
+In the Shadow of Salem, scheduled for release in June 2018 by Heritage Beacon, an imprint of Lighthouse Publishers of the Carolinas, is the first story ever written about this real-life Puritan woman.